-- 2. Do not try to continue operation of any crane or winch. - 3.
+- 2. Do not try to continue operation of crane that has failed, except to lower load. - 3.
 Do not try to repair hydraulic system.
 Notify your supervisor. - 4.
 Notify field level maintenance.

 OPERATOR MAINTENANCE STOWAGE AND SIGN GUIDE

 This work package shows locations for data plates, decals, and stencils that are required to be in place on the HEMTT series vehicles.